koii-network/kpl-helper/README.md

 npm run start
 ```

-This will start the process of fetching tweets and posting them to the configured server.
+This will start the process of fetching tweets, save them to mongoDB and posting them to the configured server.

 To test the project, you can use the following command: